alinvlad05/Git-Basics/README.md

  you can use the following:<br/>
 git show :1:src/rand.c<br/>
 If there is no conflict, the file is in stage 0 of the index.<br/>

+ # An interactive rebase
+ Sometimes, you might want to edit commit deeper in history, or reorganize commits into a logical sequence of steps.
+One of the built-in tools that you can use in Git for this purpose is git rebase --interactive.
+  # Commands:
+#  p, pick = use commit
+#  r, reword = use commit, but edit the commit message
+#  e, edit = use commit, but stop for amending
+#  s, squash = use commit, but meld into previous commit
+#  f, fixup = like "squash", but discard this commit's log message
+#  x, exec = run command (the rest of the line) using shell
+#  d, drop = remove commit
+  You can, make the interactive rebase test each commit with the --exec option, for example: git rebase --interactive --exec "make test"